-- 1. This paper, which has its genesis in a similar exposition by Frank (2008) in 'Skeptic' magazine ... - 1.
-The origin of this paper was the author's discovery that climate model air temperature projections are just linear extrapolations of greenhouse gas forcing.
-The Skeptic paper was the first peer-reviewed publication exploring the consequences of this discovery. - 2. ... and has gone through a number of previous submissions to the technical literature. - 2.
-The cover letter to the IJOC editor explained that the manuscript has gone through full submissions twice at JGR-Atmospheres.
-Reviewer 1 participated in the second JGR submission.
-Unfortunately, the mistakes present in that first review re-appear here in the second.
+1. This paper, which has its genesis in a similar exposition by Frank (2008) in 'Skeptic' magazine ...

+1. The origin of this paper was the author's discovery that climate model air temperature projections are just linear extrapolations of greenhouse gas forcing.
+The Skeptic paper was the first peer-reviewed publication exploring the consequences of this discovery.

+2.... and has gone through a number of previous submissions to the technical literature.

+2. The cover letter to the editor of Advances in Meteorology explained that the manuscript has gone through prior submissions.
+Reviewer 1 participated in the second round at the Journal of Geophysical Research-Atmospheres and the first in that to the International Journal of Climatology.
+Unfortunately, the fatal mistakes of understanding present in the prior two reviews are also present here in the third.

-- 3. I have previously reviewed this manuscript and since the submission has not changed in any important way, my review here is necessarily similar to my earlier one.
-I note a few of the more trivial errors have been corrected, but the fundamental conceptual problems remain. - 3.
-It appears the editor at JGR-Atmospheres did not provide this reviewer with the author response document.
-Had the editor done so it seems unlikely Reviewer 1 would have chosen to repeat his prior review. - 4.
-The author purports to emulate the result of GCM calculations under specific scenarios with a linear, instantaneous function of the forcings. - 4.
-"Purports" is incorrect.
-Emulation is thoroughly demonstrated in manuscript Figures 2 and 6, and Auxiliary Material (AM) Figures S1 and S3 through S8. - 5.
-This is only successful in situations where the forcing is basically linear since the thermal inertia of the climate system is ignored. - 5.1.
+3. I have previously reviewed this manuscript and since the submission has not changed in any important way, my review here is necessarily similar to my earlier one.
+I note a few of the more trivial errors have been corrected, but the fundamental conceptual problems remain.

+3. It appears the editors at the prior Journals did not provide this reviewer with the author response document.
+Had they done so it seems unlikely Reviewer 1 would have chosen to repeat his prior review.

+4. The author purports to emulate the result of GCM calculations under specific scenarios with a linear, instantaneous function of the forcings.

+4. "Purports" is incorrect.
+Emulation is thoroughly demonstrated in manuscript Figures 2 and 6, and Supplemental Information (SI) Figures S1, S3 through S8 and S11.

+5. This is only successful in situations where the forcing is basically linear since the thermal inertia of the climate system is ignored.

+5.1.
 The reviewer is incorrect.
-AM Figure S11 is reproduced below for convenience.
-The emulation with non-linear forcing is well within the envelope of variation produced by advanced GCMs [Knutson, TR et al., 2013; Lewis, SC and Karoly, DJ, 2013].
+SI Figure S11 is reproduced below for convenience.
+The emulation with non-linear forcing is well within the envelope of variation produced by advanced GCMs [1, 2].

-Figure R1-1 (AM Figure S11): (points), scenarios A, B, and C including non-linear forcings from the Agung and El Chichon volcanic events, from [Hansen, J et al., 1988], and; (lines), the same scenarios calculated using manuscript eqn.
-6, the scenario forcings [Schmidt, GA, 2007], and the volcanic perturbations.
+Figure R1-1 (SI Figure S11): (points), scenarios A, B, and C including non-linear forcings from the Agung and El Chichon volcanic events, from [3], and; (lines), the same scenarios calculated using manuscript eqn.
+6, the scenario forcings [4], and the volcanic perturbations.

-Also, compare Figure R1-1 with WG1 AR5 Figure 9.8a in Chapter 9, Figure 10.1a in Chapter 10, or Figure 1 of Box 11.1 in Chapter 11 [IPCC, 2013].
+Also, compare Figure R1-1 with WG1 AR5 Figure 9.8a in Chapter 9, Figure 10.1a in Chapter 10, or Figure 1 of Box 11.1 in Chapter 11 [5].
 The PWM calculation is well within the GCM envelope.

 - 5.2.
 The 20th century also included non-linear tropospheric forcing.
-Successful emulations of that air temperature record appears in AM Figures S12 and S13.
+Successful emulations of that air temperature record appears in SI Figures S12 and S13.
 The validity of eqn.
 6 as a GCM emulator is fully demonstrated. - 5.3.
-Future GHG emissions are invariably projected as smoothly varying, i.e., the reviewer's "basically linear," [Moss, RH et al., 2010; van Vuuren, DP et al., 2011].
+Future GHG emissions are invariably projected as smoothly varying, i.e., the reviewer's "basically linear," [6, 7].
 In his comment 5, therefore, the reviewer has acknowledged the success of PWM eqn.
 6 within the scope of the analysis. - 5.4.
 Nevertheless, the successful emulations in Figure R1-1 show that non-linear trends in GCM projections of air temperature follow only from the linear extrapolation of non-linear forcings.
 That is, GCM air temperature projections are always linear extrapolations of forcing, no matter that the forcing itself can be non-linear.